Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 ## 4. Features
 [Go up to the top](#table-of-contents)

-The home/landing page presents the title of the site as a question "Love Quizzing?"
-Below this there are four images which represent the four categories of quizes.
+The home/landing page presents the title of the site as a question "Love Quizzing?", which engages quiz lovers and on a subliminal level invites them to take part.

+Below the title there are four images, representing the four quiz categories.

-Home/Landing Page
+##### Home/Landing Page

 ![landing-page](./assets/images/landing-page.PNG)

-Each image acts as a responsive button which takes you to its corresponding quiz page when, selected.
+Each image acts as a responsive button which takes you to its corresponding quiz page when selected.
+There is a hover effect that produces a box-shadow and slight movement, which gives the appearance of a raised button upon interaction with the user.

 Below the categories is a collapsible information bar, which responds to the mouse hover by changing colour.
 It opens up an information section when the "plus" icon is selected, and closes when the "minus" icon is selected.

+##### Collapsible Information Bar
 ![collapsible-information](./assets/images/collapsible-info-bar.PNG)

 Each quiz page provides you with the title of the quiz at the top of the page, below which there is a progress bar, a question tracker and a score tracker for the number of correct answers given.

+##### Food & Drink Quiz Page

 ![food-and-drink-quiz-page](./assets/images/food-and-drink-quiz-page.PNG)

 The questions follow on and are given randomly, with the multiple choice answers below.

+##### History Quiz Page

 ![history-quiz-page](./assets/images/history-quiz-page.PNG)

 A correct answer returns with the answer bar turning green, and an incorrect answer returns with the bar turning red.

+##### Science Quiz Page

 ![science-quiz-page](./assets/images/science-quiz-page.PNG)

+##### Sports Quiz Page
 ![sports-quiz-page](./assets/images/sports-quiz-page.PNG)

 A home button below the answers will return you to the home page.

 Once the quiz is complete, the user will be directed to the end page where the final score for correct answers is given.

+##### End Page

 ![end-page](./assets/images/end-page.PNG)